mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 There are off-the-shelf solutions that offer most of the same functionality and with a substantially better user experience.

-Before building my own homelab NAS, I used a Synology DSXX that I used for XX years.
+Before building my own homelab NAS, I used a Synology DS412+ that I used for seven years.
 Honestly, I loved my Synology.
 It was one of the best purchases I ever made.
 It was a gentle introduction into the world of NAS servers, and it's where I'd recommend you start if you're not sure about the whole NAS thing.

 As much as I love my Synology, I detest platform lock-in.
 I had configured my Synology using Synology Hybrid RAID, a proprietary storage format that allows you to mix disks of different sizes.